Synthetixio/SIPs/content/kips/kip-19.md

 ### Technical Specification

-All advanced orders are indexed by market key.
-This means there can only be one order per market.
+All advanced orders are indexed by `orderId`. `orderId` is a counter that starts from 0 and increments with each order placed.
 There are three key functions for interacting with advanced orders:

 - Placing an order.
 This stores the order onchain until execution or cancellation.
 ```